 4. Expense Deductions:

 Generally, employees cannot deduct job-related expenses on their tax return.
 However, there are exceptions for specific professions.
 For instance, teachers can deduct up to $300 for classroom supplies and other qualifying expenses.
 This limited deduction helps offset costs directly related to their profession.
+If you think you might be eligible to claim job-related deductions, mileage, etc. we recommend you seek a Florida tax professional to help ensure you don’t miss any deductions.

 1. W-9 Form Submission: